 Born and raised amidst the serene landscapes of Lancaster, Pennsylvania, AJ Nutter's journey into the realm of photography began with cherished expeditions alongside his father, igniting a passion that would shape his artistic trajectory from an early age.

-AJ graduated with the 'Best Video Portfolio' Award from The Art Institute of Philadelphia.
-He won the Art Institute short Film Scholarship which helped pay for his degree and studies.
-During his time in Philadelphia, AJ worked and interned for Warner Brothers Philadelphia TV, Image Media, and The Center for Emerging Visual Artists.
+AJ's pursuit of excellence led him to graduate with the prestigious 'Best Video Portfolio' Award from The Art Institute of Philadelphia, an achievement underscored by his receipt of the Art Institute Short Film Scholarship, a pivotal support in realizing his academic aspirations.
+Amidst his tenure in Philadelphia, AJ honed his craft through engagements with industry giants like Warner Brothers TV, Image Media, and The Center for Emerging Visual Artists.

 His pursuit for creativity saw him further his studies at The Pennsylvania College of Art & Design in Lancaster, culminating in a Bachelor's degree in Fine Art Photography.
 Throughout this period, AJ collaborated with esteemed studios such as Nick Gould Studios and Toby Richard Studios, alongside enriching ventures with Assembly Films, traveling the nation to capture commercial photographic endeavors alongside Toby Richards.

 In a nod to his creative spirit, AJ founded the artist collective "16 Pound Rabbit" around 2009, a venture that blossomed into the co-operation of The Painted Desert Gallery in Lancaster from 2009-2012.
 Notably, "16 Pound Rabbit" birthed innovative projects like "The Birds," an ambient album inspired by the enigmatic works of Alfred Hitchcock, later immortalized through a limited vinyl pressing.